RichiePalma/compilers-lecture/README.md

 # compilers-lecture

+Credits to Professor Victor Rodriguez, original owner of repository.
+This was forked for us to work on homeworks for the compilers course.

 This GIT repository contains a list of workshops and labs for compilers' design lecture.
 The level of complexity is for undergraduate students of computer science careers at ITESM university